ChuckZoro/Ubuntu-server-/README.md

 # Linux Server Administration Project
-Download Ubuntu Server, SSh into it and use basic admin commands in it.
+Download Ubuntu Server, ssh into it and use basic admin commands in it.

 ## Project Overview
 I built an Ubuntu Server, connected to it using the SSH command, and performed basic system administration.